LCA Practice Guide overview

 Interpret results

 Check for errors, break down results by component and stage, perform sensitivity and uncertainty analyses, and develop conclusions.
-A typical embodied carbon figure for structure, foundation, and enclosure is under 1,000 kg CO2e/m2 based on the Embodied Carbon Benchmark Study cited in the guide.
+A typical embodied carbon figure for structure, foundation, and enclosure is under 1,000 kg CO2e/m2, based on the Embodied Carbon Benchmark Study cited in the guide.
 Values significantly above that signal a possible error.

 5